openframeworks/ofBook/chapters/memory/chapter.md

 You will end up with `5` again because as we've said pointer arithmetic works with the type size not bytes.

-The syntax of pointer arithmetics is kind of complicated, and the idea of this part wasn't really to show pointer arithmetics itself but how arrays are just a bunch of values one after another in memory.
+The syntax of pointer arithmetics is kind of complicated, and the idea of this section wasn't really to show pointer arithmetics itself but how arrays are just a bunch of values placed contiguously one after another in memory.
 Don't worry if you haven't fully understood the syntax, it is probably something you won't need to use.
 However, it is important to remember that an array variable acts as a pointer so when we refer to it without using the `[]` operator we end up with a memory address instead of the values it contains.

 The arrays we've created until now were created in the stack.
 Be careful when using big arrays like this because it might be problematic.